 Size of farm: 525 total acres.
 120 acres in permanent pastures.
 100 acres in a legume/grass-based rotation.
 Three acres in vegetables.
 Small orchard and herb garden. ~300 acres forest and wetlands.

 Diversity of livestock and produce: 20 head grass-fed beef brood herd.
 30 head grass-fed yearling and finisher herd.
 3 head grass-fed dairy cow herd.
 70 laying hens.
 Broiler chickens some years.
 Diverse vegetable garden grown in the field, and in greenhouses and high tunnel.
 Extensive haymaking.
 Sustainable forestry including timber stand improvement yielding firewood and lumber.
 Apples, raspberries, strawberries.
 Diverse herb garden for teas and skincare products.

 Apprenticeship details: Apprentices are housed in one of our community houses.
 They help with some household responsibilities and meal preparation.
 Apprentices are given the opportunity to focus on certain areas of our land work, or gain a broader experience a diversity of areas.

-Housing: Provided by the community.
-Meals also.
+Housing: Housing and meals are provided by the community.